UCL/ucl_software_carpentry/installation/install.md

 you could look at [Kate](http://kate-editor.org/).

-Whatever editor you have chosen you should configure git to use the same.
+Regardless of which editor you have chosen you should configure git to use it.
 Executing something like this in a terminal should work:

 ```
 git config --global core.editor NameofYourEditorHere